 Most travelers in Peru want to buy one of the soft alpaca sweaters in the nice Andean design.
 If a merchant is offering you “baby alpaca” wool, you don’t have to imagine a poor baby alpaca shivering in the Andean cold because it has recently been sheared.

-No, baby alpaca wool actually refers to the first sheer of the animal or the seasonally new hairs from the area around the neck of the animal, thought to be one of the softest spots.
+No, baby alpaca wool actually refers to the first shearing of the animal or the seasonally new hairs from the area around the neck of the animal, thought to be one of the softest spots.